suryanshkumar/online-joint-depthfusion-and-semantic/README.md

 <pre><code>pip install .
 </code></pre>

-You can find some prtrained model on the [project webpage](https://suryanshkumar.github.io/online-joint-depthfusion-and-semantic_project_page/).
+You can find some pretrained model on the [project webpage](https://suryanshkumar.github.io/online-joint-depthfusion-and-semantic_project_page/).
 Download and unzip *workspace*, then place it inside the main project folder.

 We provide an example scene to run the tests, which again can be found on the [project webpage](https://suryanshkumar.github.io/online-joint-depthfusion-and-semantic_project_page/).
 In order to use it in the code, assign the path of data root directory (*replica*) to the *root* key in the yaml configuration file (*configs/replica*) and modify the list files in *lists/replica* to only include the downloaded scene (*example.txt* is already available).